 I started my role at Google in 2005, when a company I co-founded as CEO (2web Technologies) was acquired by Google.
 We developed that product to become Google Sheets, which launched in mid-2006.
-I became the lead product manager responsible for the development of the Google Docs, Google Drive and the collaborative suite of tools from its inception, when we were just a team of 4 in NYC - starting with Google Sheets, and then Google Docs, Google Drive, Slides, Forms, Apps Script, Sites, Drawings, Fonts and other related products.
+I became the lead product manager responsible for the development of the Google Docs, Google Drive and the collaborative suite of tools from its inception, when we were just a team of 4 in NYC - which grew to include Google Slides, Forms, Apps Script, Sites, Drawings, Fonts and other related products.
 I led Product Development for these collaborative cloud products through the first 8 years of growth, until 2013 when I started up the Google For Education and Jamboard teams.